Somali Public Agenda

 Our work in 2022 will focus on elections, civil service reform, fiscal and service decentralization, local council formation, debt relief, reconciliation, climate change, and education.
 Studies and briefing papers, forums, and podcasts on these issues will be our priorities in 2022.

-Somali Public Agenda is a non-profit public policy and administration research organization based in Mogadishu.
-Its aim is to advance understanding and improvement of public administration and public services in Somalia through evidence-based research and analysis.
+Somali Public Agenda (SPA) is a non-profit, non-partisan, and independent public policy and administration research and action organization based in Mogadishu.
+It aims to advance understanding and improvement of public policy and services in Somalia through evidence-based research and analysis, dialogue, policy and service design, and training.

 Stay updated on governance and public services in Somalia!